-White papers should propose new directions for research as well as new ideas about public-private partnerships or education (at both the undergraduate and graduate level); they should also make the case for resources to support the associated initiatives.
-One particular area of interest is the role that datasets can play in accelerating applications of AI and machine learning that address key societal challenges.
+The white papers proposed new directions for research as well as new ideas about public-private partnerships or education (at both the undergraduate and graduate level); they also made the case for resources to support the associated initiatives.
+One particular area of interest was the role that datasets can play in accelerating applications of AI and machine learning that address key societal challenges.
 As part of its mission to catalyze the computing research community and enable the pursuit of innovative, high-impact research, CCC will work to operationalize the results of the associated initiatives through potential visioning activities and/or it’s Symposium on Addressing National Priorities and Societal Needs.

 The CCC (with support from Schmidt Futures) is pleased to offer a white paper competition on the future of “CS for Social Good.”